 The income provisions of the law provide a guaranteed minimum income for the community spouse.
 This is called the Minimum Monthly Maintenance Needs Allowance.
-This permits the community spouse to keep a minimum monthly income ranging from about $2,113 to $3,216.
+This permits the community spouse to keep a minimum monthly income ranging from about $2,289 to $3,715 in 2023.

-To illustrate, the community spouse has income of $1,113 per month.
-The institutionalized spouse has income of $1,500 per month.
-The first $89 of the institutionalized spouse’s income is set aside for his personal needs allowance (an amount provided to all Medicaid recipients).
-The next $1,000 of the institutionalized spouse’s income is set aside to the community spouse to bring her up to the Minimum Monthly Maintenance Needs Allowance.
-The balance, $298, is applied toward the institutionalized spouse’s nursing home bill.
+To illustrate, the community spouse has an income of $1,289 per month.
+The institutionalized spouse has an income of $1,500 per month.
+The first $96 of the institutionalized spouse’s income is set aside for his personal needs allowance (an amount provided to all Medicaid recipients).
+The next $1,000 of the institutionalized spouse’s income is set aside for the community spouse to bring her up to the Minimum Monthly Maintenance Needs Allowance.
+The balance, $404, is applied toward the institutionalized spouse’s nursing home bill.
 Medicaid pays the balance of the nursing home bill.

 Despite this illustration, however, there may be planning alternatives which the couple can pursue with the assistance of an attorney knowledgeable about the Medicaid regulations which can increase the community spouse’s income further.

 Case Study: Medicaid Planning for a Married Couple